-- government agency.
-This organization is a company chosen by Medicare to handle the job of being the Independent Review Organization.
-Medicare oversees its work. - We will send the information about your appeal to this organization.
-This information is called your "case file."
-You have the right to ask us for a copy of your case file. - You have a right to give the Independent Review Organization additional information to support your appeal. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
+- We will send the information about your appeal to this organization.
+This information is called your case file.
+You have the right to ask us for a copy of your case file. - You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

-If you had a "fast appeal" at Level 1, you will also have a "fast appeal" at Level 2
+If you had a fast appeal at Level 1, you will also have a fast appeal at Level 2

-- If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+- For the fast appeal, the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal. - However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.

-If you had a "standard appeal" at Level 1, you will also have a "standard appeal" at Level 2
+If you had a standard appeal at Level 1, you will also have a standard appeal at Level 2

-- If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
-If your request is for a medical item or service, the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
-If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+- For the standard appeal if your request is for a medical item or service, the review organization must give you an answer to your Level 2 appeal within 30 calendar days of when it receives your appeal.
+If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 appeal within 7 calendar days of when it receives your appeal. - However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.

-Step 2: The Independent Review Organization gives you their answer.
+Step 2: The independent review organization gives you their answer.

-The Independent Review Organization will tell you its decision in writing and explain the reasons for it.
+The independent review organization will tell you its decision in writing and explain the reasons for it.